Location: Montecchio (TR), IT

 Prof. Gian Luca Grassigli (Università degli Studi di Perugia ), Prof. Sarah Harvey (Kent State University)

-The Etrusco-Umbrian necropolis of the Vallone di San Lorenzo was first excavated in 1855 by Domenico Golini, and work continued in the mid twentieth century and later by the archaeological superintendency, with more recent excavations in 2017, 2019 and 2022.
-Around 50 chamber tombs have been discovered to date; a remarkable tomb built from travertine blocks was discovered in 2019, and other unusual tombs in the vicinity of it were discovered in 2022.
-We will continue to explore this area of the necropolis in 2023.
+This Umbro-Etruscan necropolis was first excavated in 1855 by Domenico Golini, and work continued in the mid twentieth century and later by the archaeological superintendency, with more recent excavations in 2017 and 2019.
+Around 50 chamber tombs have been discovered to date, and a remarkable tomb built from travertine blocks was discovered in 2019, along with several other tombs of different types in 2022 and 2023.
+We will continue to explore near the most recently discovered tombs in 2024.

+Participants will be trained in excavation techniques, recording methods, and artifact processing, and learn about the site history.
+They will also work with artifacts from the current or previous seasons in the local museum.
 Italian and American university students will be working together at the site.
-Participants will be trained in excavation techniques and recording methods, and learn about the site history.
-They will also work with artifacts from the current or previous seasons in the local museum.

 Project Size: 1-24 participants